monstromau/mcdropdown/README.md

     Autocomplete keyboard entry (only valid options are allowed) Menu automatically scrolls into viewport when opened

 mcdropdown works with jQuery version upto 1.6.2 only.
-I made some changes to work with jquery 1.9.
+I made some changes to work with **jquery 1.10.2**.

 Changes:
 - Replaced removed functions like curCSS(),andSelf()